dansmyers/IntroToCS/Labs/9-Wordplay.md

 and so forth.

 Tip-tip: `print` can take a special parameter called `end` that specifies what to put at the end of its output.
-Normally, this is a newline, but you can avoid moving to the next line automatically if you set `end=''`.
+Normally this is a newline, but you can avoid moving to the next line automatically if you set `end=''`.
 ```
 # Example: print 5 spaces, staying on the same line, then 3 blocks
 print(' ' * 5, end='')